ArcanoxDragon/dread-rando-tracker/README.md

 ### Major Items

 Left-click on an item to toggle between obtained and not obtained.
 If you get a hint from a Network Station, left-click in the top-left corner to cycle through ZDR's major areas to reflect where the hint said the item was.
+(You can cycle in reverse by clicking the right mouse button instead.)
 If you get a Speed Booster or Flash Shift upgrade, left-click in the bottom-right corner to increment your upgrade count.

 ### Major Bosses